losrobbos/d04-b-snippets/3-react/README.md

 ## Abbreviations & Terms

+### Bundler

-Bundler => an applicaton that merges javascript & other assets like CSS files together and optimizes them (e.g. reduce filesize so the assets load as quickly as possible in the browser)
+An applicaton that merges javascript & other assets like CSS files together and optimizes them (e.g. reduce filesize so the assets load as quickly as possible in the browser)

+### Build process

-Build process => the process that triggers the bundling & optimization.
+The process that triggers the bundling & optimization.
 The result is usually a folder called "build" or "dist" (= distribution => optimized for distributing / deployment)

-CRA => Create-React-App => an executable NPM package which will create a react project using the "bundler" WebPack
+### CRA => Create-React-App

+An NPM package which will create a react project using the "bundler" WebPack

+This package was developed and is maintained by Facebook / Meta.

+### Vite

-Vite => another build tool which uses "esbuild" under the hood for bundling instead of webpack.
+An alternative build tool which uses "esbuild" under the hood for bundling instead of webpack.
 Esbuild is significantly faster that the WebPack bundler

+This package is maintained by the VueJS community